What Is Digital Wellness? A Beginner’s Guide to Healthy Tech Habits

 • Work-life balance: Tech boundaries help you disconnect and recharge.

-• Healthier relationships: Intentional tech use fosters real-world connection.
+• Healthier relationships: Intentional tech use fosters real-world connections.

 Common Signs of Poor Digital Wellness